-When approaching a new website design in Cornwall project, there are a number of things you need to know before commissioning someone to do it.
+When approaching a new website design project, there are a number of things you need to know before commissioning someone to do it.
 Whilst every website is unique, and has its own set of requirements and goals, there is some common ground across all projects, and the more prepared you are, the better your end result will be.

 So, without further ado, here are 5 things you should know when commissioning a new website: